-The moderate to strong correlations during Treatment 1 and 2 so far between the Coquitlam and Alouette rivers for chum spawner and fry abundance, and coho smolt abundance (Figure 6.2), suggests the possibility of using the Alouette River as a control for the flow experiment in the Coquitlam River.
+The strong correlations between the Coquitlam and Alouette rivers for chum spawner and smolt abundance, and coho smolt abundance (Figure 6.2), suggests the possibility of using the Alouette River as a control for the flow experiment in the Coquitlam River.
 The two streams share many similarities: they are both regulated by dams and flow diversions and headed by large reservoirs, they are comparable in size, gradient, and morphology, and they support similar fish communities.
 Smolt abundance estimates for the four species of interest in the Coquitlam River are also available for the Alouette River during most years of Treatment 1.
 Escapement data are available for some species in some years in the Alouette River as well (Cope 2011).
 Moreover, the Alouette River smolt monitoring program is scheduled to continue until the end of 2014, with no changes to the current flow regime (D. Hunter, BC Hydro, pers. comm.).